 - The direction the door opens is either called an inswing, toward the inside of the house, or an outswing toward the outside.
 Inswings are most prevalent, but outswings are available.

-- Door handing is the term used to describe which way the door swings and where the hinges are located from the view of the door from outside.
+- Door handing is the term used to describe which way the door swings and where the hinges are located from the view of the door from the outside.
 There is a left-hand swing and a right-hand swing.

 - Panel types and glass selections are decorative ways to bring personality and interest to the look of the door.
 Depending on the choice, they may even provide energy savings.

-Lowe’s provides an easy to watch tutorial about installing a pre-hung door.
+Lowe’s provides an easy-to-watch tutorial about installing a pre-hung door.

 2) If the door frame is in good working order, replacing the door slab is a cost-effective way to update the door’s appearance.